naouar/tensorhub/README.md

 ```
-THub is actively used and maintained.
+We're eager to collaborate with you too,

-We're eager to collaborate with you too, so feel free to open an issue on GitHub or send along a pull request (see our contribution doc).
+so feel free to open an issue on GitHub or send along a pull request.
 ```

 # Why TensorFlow